Garlynd/AD-Meeting-Calendar/readme.md

 <!-- The following are just sample -->

-- Authentication & Authorization
+- Database: Efficient data management with PostgreSQL and MongoDB integration Technology
-- CRUD Operations for Invetory System
+- Docker Containerization: Streamlined environment for rapid deployment and testing

 ### Technology